mallapurbharat/cardano-tx-sample/0_installation/preview_preprod_network/2_setup_preview_preprod_networks.md

-Once you have built the cardano-node version 1.35.3, please follow the below steps to sync to the preview testnet:
+Once you have built the cardano-node version 1.35.4, please follow the below steps to sync to the preview testnet:

-### Download the Config_Files_Preview_Preprod_Legacy_Networks.zip file (in the preview_preprod_network folder), extract it and add the config files respectively to below folder structure
+### Download all the config files from the URL https://book.world.dev.cardano.org/environments.html#preview-testnet into ~/testnet/config/preview

 ### FOLDER ORGANIZATION
-- node binaries under $HOME/cardano-node-1.35.3-linux (or macos)
+- node binaries under $HOME/cardano-node-1.35.4-linux (or macos)
 - testnet folder as in  ~/testnet (refer environment variable below)
 - preview network configuration files under ~/testnet/config/preview/
 - preprod network configuration files under ~/testnet/config/preprod/